 To sum up, this element of a SWOT analysis reveals everything you could do to grow as a company, for example, improve sales, attain your objectives or advance your organisation’s mission.

 The final element of this framework is threats which reflect everything that poses a risk (and keep it clear it’s a risk, not just a challenge) to either your company itself, your stuff, or its likelihood of success or growth.
+Threats are external, unfavourable conditions that can harm your company.
+They can be new competitors, economic downturns, or changes in technology or regulations.

-So, threats can be:
+So, threats may be:

-• Emerging competitors
+• Emerging competitors.

-• Tough economic situations
+• Tough economic situations.

-• Changing regulator environment
+• Changing regulator environment.

-• New technology software that could substitute a service you offer
+• New technology software that could substitute a service you offer.

-• Negative media/press coverage
+• Negative media/press coverage.

-• Negative comments or reviews on social media
+• Negative comments or reviews on social media.

-• Changing customer attitudes toward your company
+• Changing customer attitudes toward your company.

 Threats could also include things like emerging product lines, new legitimacy amendments, financial risks, or virtually everything else that might potentially jeopardise the future of your brand or project.